avantrec/soco-cli/README.md

                     in the list, just type '4'.
                     '0' will unset the active speaker.
     'actions'   :   Show the complete list of SoCo-CLI actions.
+    'alias'     :   Add an alias: alias <alias_name> <actions>
+                    Remove an alias: alias <alias_name>
+                    Update an alias by creating a new alias with the same name.
+                    Using 'alias' without parameters shows the current list of aliases.
+                    Aliases override existing actions and can contain sequences of actions.
     'exit'      :   Exit the shell.
     'help'      :   Show this help message (available shell commands).
     'rescan'    :   If your speaker doesn't appear in the 'speakers' list,